tsuyoikaze/FusionHunt/README.md

 ## Configuration

-Although some software being used in this pipeline are by default installed and added to `$PATH`, some requires manual specification of path information.
+Although some software being used in this pipeline are by default installed and added to `$PATH`, some require manual specification of path information.

 Please make sure that the following is true